ltw-webdev-4/curriculum/making-a-new-pattern.md

       ![](buttons.jpg)

+      *After the buttons pattern is within Patternbot, you can use Patternbot’s “pop-out” button to view the buttons on their own and get the automatic refreshing too.*

   - title: "Write the README"
     before: |
       Now we’re ready to describe the buttons and when to use them.